techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=252
 (234)
 Which of the statements below are true?
 (Choose one.)

-a.
-When you construct an instance of File, if you do not use the file-naming semantics of the local machine, the constructor will throw an IOException.
+A. When you construct an instance of File, if you do not use the file-naming semantics of the local machine, the constructor will throw an IOException.

-b.
-When you construct an instance of File, if the corresponding file does not exist on the local file system, one will be created. c.
-When an instance of File is garbage collected, the corresponding file on the local file system is deleted. d.
-None of the above.
+B. When you construct an instance of File, if the corresponding file does not exist on the local file system, one will be create
+D.
+C. When an instance of File is garbage collected, the corresponding file on the local file system is delete
+D.
+D. None of the above.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: